ritchyboy/Code_Reviewer_Ai_Template/README.md

 ## Architectural Highlights

 * **Strategy Pattern for Language Parsing:** Leverages an `ILanguageStrategy` abstraction to isolate language-specific syntax rules and review parameters.
-This ensures the core review engine is fully open-closed; support for new languages can be introduced without modifying the execution orchestration layer.
+This ensures the core review engine remains closed to modification but open to extension for new languages.
-* **Resilience and Fault Tolerance:** Integrated a Polly resilience pipeline to handle distributed system volatility.
-The engine employs exponential backoff with randomized jitter to manage transient upstream network failures and rate limits safely without dropping the execution thread.
+* **Resilience and Fault Tolerance:** Integrated a Polly resilience pipeline into the HTTP architecture.
+The client engine employs exponential backoff with randomized jitter to mitigate downstream service unavailability and transient capacity drops.
-* **Strict Separation of Concerns:** Core static analysis, file system management, and API gateway logic are completely decoupled into dedicated services, ensuring testability via mock interfaces.
+* **Strict Separation of Concerns:** Application orchestration, file system utilities, and API gateways communicate across explicit abstractions, allowing components to be fully isolated and tested using mocks.

 ---

 ## Tech Stack

 * **Runtime:** .NET 8.0 / C#
-* **LLM Integration:** Google Gemini API (Targeting Gemini 3.5 Flash)
+* **LLM Integration:** Google Gemini API
-* **Testing:** xUnit / FluentAssertions
+* **Testing Engine:** xUnit / FluentAssertions

 ---

 ## Known Technical Debt and Core Limitations

-Phase 1 deliberately leaves specific architectural boundaries unresolved to prioritize initial pipeline delivery.
+Phase 1 deliberately leaves specific architectural boundaries unresolved to prioritize pipeline delivery.
 These constraints are documented below as engineering debt to be resolved in Phase 2.

 ### 1. Greedy Regex JSON Extraction

-* **Limitation:** The current extraction mechanism uses an un-anchored regular expression running in single-line mode to isolate JSON structures from the LLM text stream.
+* **Limitation:** The parsing subsystem uses an un-anchored regular expression running in single-line mode to isolate JSON blocks from the LLM text output stream.
-* **Impact:** This approach is greedy.
-If the model outputs text outside of the primary JSON object that contains trailing curly braces, the regex window will overshoot, corrupting the payload and causing downstream deserialization failures.
+* **Impact:** The approach is greedy.
+If the model outputs text outside of the primary JSON block that contains closing braces, the matching window will overshoot, corrupting the payload and causing downstream deserialization failures.

 ### 2. Environmental File-Path Dependency

-* **Limitation:** The `FileBaseStrategy` resolves prompt configuration files at runtime by referencing `AppDomain.CurrentDomain.BaseDirectory`.
+* **Limitation:** The asset loading implementation resolves raw text files by referencing `AppDomain.CurrentDomain.BaseDirectory`.
 * **Impact:** This introduces an environment dependency.
-If the binary is executed outside its native build output folder, or deployed via single-file publish/Linux containers, file resolution will fail with a `FileNotFoundException`.
+If the execution context shifts outside its native build layout folder (e.g., single-file publish formats or specific Linux environments), configuration resolution will throw a `FileNotFoundException`.

 ### 3. Context Window Vulnerability

-* **Limitation:** Pull request file diffs are aggregated synchronously into a single `StringBuilder` buffer before transmission to the API.
+* **Limitation:** Code diffs are aggregated synchronously into a single memory buffer before transmission to the network gateway.
-* **Impact:** Massive pull requests with large lines-of-code diffs will exceed the input token limit or model generation constraints, leading to truncated reviews or unhandled API gateway rejections.
+* **Impact:** Massive pull requests containing excessive line-of-code changes risk exceeding the model's context window size, causing the API endpoint to drop the connection or return truncated payloads.

 ---

 ## Phase 2 Roadmap

-The next iteration of the system will migrate the architecture from a local utility to an enterprise-grade automated service:
+The system design will scale from a local CLI execution harness into an enterprise-grade automated system:

-* **Deterministic Boundary Parser:** Replace the regular expression extraction layer with a linear, character-by-character brace-balancing state machine to extract nested JSON without structural boundary failures.
+* **Deterministic Boundary Parser:** Replace regular expression string extractions with a linear, character-by-character brace-balancing state machine to process nested structures safely.
-* **Embedded Configuration Ingestion:** Migrate local text configuration assets into Embedded Resources, utilizing `GetManifestResourceStream` to ensure complete environmental independence.
+* **Embedded Configuration Assets:** Migrate text assets into compilation payloads as Embedded Resources, reading them using `GetManifestResourceStream` to achieve absolute path independence.
-* **Semantic Chunking Utility:** Implement an abstract context manager that calculates input tokens and programmatically slices extensive code diffs into logical, independent chunks before processing.
+* **Semantic Chunking Utility:** Introduce a token tracking algorithm to compute payload weights and split extensive code diffs into logical, separate requests before network serialization.
-* **Asynchronous Background Processing:** Transition the application into a decoupled .NET Background Worker that processes incoming review requests asynchronously via a persistent data queue backed by SQLite/PostgreSQL.
+* **Asynchronous Background Processing:** Transition the execution layer into a persistent .NET Background Worker processing incoming payloads asynchronously via a persistent database queue (SQLite/PostgreSQL).